nkh/ftl/config/ftl/man/ftl.md

         key bindings set the _emode_ variable and an external viewer decide how to display an entry, that may be in a text based application or not.

-        *ftl* had a some viewers for images, videos, comics, directories containing media, mp3, ...
+        *ftl* had a some viewers for images, videos, comics, ...

         «e»                External viewer, mode #1